-The \$1,000,000 in due on demand convertible promissory notes from Dancap Private Equity Inc. together with \$68,161 of accrued interest thereon was converted into Common Shares of the Company.
+In March 2017, the \$1,000,000 in due on demand convertible promissory notes from Dancap Private Equity Inc. together with \$68,161 of accrued interest thereon was converted into Common Shares of the Company.
 Dancap Private Equity Inc. a significant shareholder of the Company, is controlled by Aubrey Dan, a director of the Company.